John Reaves: College career

-After graduating from high school, Reaves accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played quarterback for coach Ray Graves and coach Doug Dickey's Florida Gators football teams from 1969 to 1971.
+After graduating from high school, Reaves accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played quarterback for coach Ray Graves and coach Doug Dickey's Gators football teams from 1969 to 1971.
 In his first season as the Gators' starting quarterback, Reaves was part of a group of second-year star players known as the "Super Sophs", which included Reaves, wide receiver Carlos Alvarez, and running back Tommy Durrance.
 Reaves and the Super Sophs led the Gators to their all-time best season record of 9–1–1, and an upset 14–13 victory over the Tennessee Volunteers in the 1969 Gator Bowl.
 Reaves and Alvarez subsequently broke every Florida passing and receiving record during their three-year college careers, and Reaves set the National Collegiate Athletic Association (NCAA) career passing record of 7,581 yards and the Southeastern Conference (SEC) career record of 56 touchdowns.
 Reaves was a first-team All-SEC selection in 1969, a first-team All-American in 1971, and a team captain in 1971.
 As a senior, he received the Sammy Baugh Trophy, recognizing the nation's best college passer, and the Gators' Fergie Ferguson Award, recognizing the "senior football player who displays outstanding leadership, character, and courage."

 His record as the NCAA's all-time career leader in passing yards was achieved after a controversial fourth-quarter play in the last game of the 1971 regular season against Miami.
 Most members of the Gators' defense lay down on the field in the fourth quarter, allowing the Miami Hurricanes to score a touchdown to allow Florida's offense to get the ball back so Reaves could set the record.
-The event is referred to as the "Florida flop", and it is often recalled bitterly by Hurricanes alumni and fans.
+The event is referred to as the "Gator Flop," and it is often recalled bitterly by Hurricanes alumni and fans.

+Reaves holds the NCAA record for interceptions thrown in a single game, throwing nine against Auburn in 1969.

 Reaves returned to Gainesville during the NFL offseason and completed a bachelor's degree in business administration in 1973.
 He was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1985.
 He was picked as number 30 among the 100 greatest Gators from the first century of the Florida football program by The Gainesville Sun in 2006.